Director: Andréa G. Grottoli , Professor, Ohio State University

 Workshop #1 Experimental Design

 22-24 May 2019 at Ohio State University, Columbus, OH USA

 Workshop #2 Sample Archiving

 30 June – 3 July 2020 (virtual on zoom)

 11-14 May 2021 at Ohio State University, Columbus, OH USA

-Cyber-seminars: The results of each workshop will further be presented by a Steering Committee member as a live cyber-seminar.
+Webinars: The results of each workshop will further be presented by a Steering Committee member as a live webinar.
 The videos will be archived for future viewing and available to the entire coral bleaching research community.